tainacan/tainacan-wiki/dev/custom-templates.md

         └── theme-search.vue
 ```

 As you can see, there is a similar structure on both `/src/view/theme-search` and `/src/view/admin` folders, but the last one is considerably more complex.
 The stuff that is used by both is always inside "admin" as it is the main "module" of the plugin.
-Because of that, if you want to change any override any css class, for example, you will probably find its definition inside `/src/view/admin/scss/`.
-But Vue components have a particularity of allowing scoped css inside their code, which means you may find what you are looking for inside one of the `.vue` files across the code as well.
+Because of that, if you want to override any css class, for example, you will probably find its definition inside `/src/view/admin/scss/`.
+But Vue components have a particularity of allowing `scoped css` inside their code, which means you may find what you are looking for inside one of the `.vue` files across the code as well.

+### CSS Customizations to the Vue component

+So here are a few examples of customizations that you can do, now that you understand more of the Items list component:

+1. __Hide or change the order of elements__.
+Let us suppose that you wish to tweak the *pagination* section a bit.
+You don't want the "Items per Page select" to appear and the "Go to Page" select should probably be after the pagination links.
+A look into the Pagination [component](https://github.com/tainacan/tainacan/blob/4cbc0b21e660a4a667d784bcb3a353e54f59d1f2/src/admin/components/search/pagination.vue ':ignore') and [scss](https://github.com/tainacan/tainacan/blob/4cbc0b21e660a4a667d784bcb3a353e54f59d1f2/src/admin/scss/_pagination.scss ':ignore') may give us a hint on what do do:
+    ```css
+    /* Hide this one, please */
+    .pagination-area .items-per-page:not(.go-to-page) {
+        display: none;
+        visibility: hidden;
+    }
+    /* Move this to end of .pagination-area */ .pagination-area .go-to-page {
+        order: 2;
+    }
+    ```
+    Of course, you need to take care of margins and paddings here too, depending on how much you are changing these values;
+2. __Increase the font size of some element__. *Tainacan Interface* font sizes are rather small due to its formal styling, but you can tweak that too looking for *font-size* definitions of your elements.
+Here are some adjustments made to Items list Search Control (the region where the Sorting option and View Mode selection are available):
+    ```css
+    /* This shall increase labels */
+    .search-control-item .label {
+        font-size: 1.5rem;
+    }
+    /* This will make dropdown buttons and other buttons bigger*/ .button:not(.is-small):not(.is-medium):not(.is-large) {
+        font-size: 1.5rem !important;
+    }
+    /* This one is for dropdown list items */ .dropdown .dropdown-menu .dropdown-content .dropdown-item {
+        font-size: 1.25rem;
+    }
+    /* Finally, for the icon font */
+    .theme-items-list .search-control .gray-icon i::before,
+    .theme-items-list .search-control .gray-icon .icon i::before {
+        font-size: 1.5rem;
+    }
+    ```